 There are many ways to distribute life insurance payouts under a term life insurance policy.
-The most straight-up option is to have 100% of the death benefit going to one primary beneficiary.
+The most straight forward option is to have 100% of the death benefit go to one primary beneficiary.
 However, along with primary beneficiaries, you also have additional levels: secondary and tertiary.

-Naming a secondary beneficiary (also known as a contingent beneficiary) means that he or she would be next in line for the payout if the primary beneficiary was unable to receive it.
+Naming a secondary beneficiary (contingent beneficiary) means that he or she would be next in line for the payout if your primary beneficiary would be unable to receive it.